informatics-lab/blog/_posts/2016-05-24-graphical-web.md

 ### Who else will be there?

 We've already received some great proposals from regulars and some new faces.
-For example we've reached out to scientists working in climate science.
 From Philip Brohan - Met Office Hadley Centre and [OldWeather.org](http://www.oldweather.org) we'll be learning about visualizing changes and uncertainties in historical weather data, and from Ed Hawkins we'll discover more about his work leading to the [Spiraling Global Temperatures](http://www.climate-lab-book.ac.uk/2016/spiralling-global-temperatures/) plot that recently went viral on social media.

 ### Some recordings from Graphical Web 2014